 - Physical access to computer workstations, servers, printers, etc. should be limited to authorized personnel only.
 As much as possible, access to systems should be prevented by locked offices, locked network enclosures or other physical restrictions. - 2.
 Access to network systems should be secured by individual username and password combinations that are not to be shared with other individuals.
 Personnel should be provided appropriate access to systems to perform the requirements of their job utilizing these unique username and password combinations and without requiring the knowledge of others network or system credentials.
+For critical access systems for which an employee may possess the only login credentials, passwords must be made available to the City Manager in the event of an emergency.
 Access to a system provided to service providers or technicians (e.g. remote assistance) utilizing credentials of City personnel should be monitored by that personnel. - 3.
 Access to the City of Guyton network should be secure at all times.
 This includes wireless (WiFi) access as well as wired access.
 Vendors, customers, and the public should, at no time, be allowed to connect to the network via wireless or by physically connecting a LAN cable to their computer.
 All wireless devices and access points must utilize secure access and encryption with a minimum of WPA (WiFi Protected Access) protection measures.